ArneCL/BlogPosts/unix-docker-tutorial-expose-service-tomcat.md

     http://172.17.42.1:49173

-If you want to reattach to your container to run more services at the like use docker attach with your container's id.
+If you want to reattach to your container to run more services, for example, use 'docker attach' with your container's id.

     docker ps
     # look at the container id